telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

 ---
-title: Editing fundamentals
+title: Editing Functionality
-page_title: Kendo UI editing fundamentals
+page_title: Editing Functionality | Kendo UI Getting Started
-description: "Kendo UI editing fundamentals"
+description: "Configure the editing functionality in Kendo UI widgets such as the Grid, Scheduler, and ListView."
 slug: kendoui_editing_gettingstarted
 position: 5
 ---

-# Kendo UI Editing fundamentals
+# Editing Functionality

-The editing functionality in the Kendo UI widgets, like [Grid](/controls/data-management/grid/overview), [Scheduler](/controls/scheduling/scheduler/overview), [ListView](/controls/data-management/listview/overview), [TreeList](/controls/data-management/treelist/overview) and etc, is implemented with a specific editor element/form that is bound to the model using the [Kendo MVVM](/framework/mvvm/overview) bindings.
+The editing functionality in some Kendo UI widgets, such as the [Grid]({% slug overview_kendoui_grid_widget %}), [Scheduler]({% slug overview_kendoui_scheduler_widget %}), [ListView]({% slug overview_kendoui_listview_widget %}), [TreeList]({% slug overview_kendoui_treelist_widget %}), etc., is implemented with a specific editor element/form that is bound to the model using the [Kendo MVVM]({% slug overview_mvvmpattern_kendoui %}) bindings.

-## Common configuration options and events
+## Getting Started

+### Options

-Widgets that support editing has the following configuration options:
+The Kendo UI widgets which support editing have the following configuration options:

-- `editable`: controls whether the editing is *enabled*.
-For instance, editing in the *grid* is disabled by default ([more details](/api/javascript/ui/grid#configuration-editable))
+- `editable`&mdash;This option controls whether the editing is enabled or not.
+For instance, the editing functionality in the Kendo UI Grid widget is disabled by default.
+For detailed information, refer to [the API article on editing of the Grid](/api/javascript/ui/grid#configuration-editable).
-- `editable.template`: the option allows to define a custom editor template
+- `editable.template`&mdash;Allows you to define a custom editor template.

+### Events

-Widgets that support editing has the following common events:
+The Kendo UI widgets which support editing have the following common events:

-- `edit` event: triggered before the editor form or the specific is shown.
-The UI elements are already bound to the model. **The event is preventable**
+- `edit`&mdash;This event is triggered before the editor form is shown.
+The UI elements are already bound to the model.
-- `save` event: triggered before the model is saved. **The event is preventable**
+- `save`&mdash;Triggered before the model is saved.
-- `remove` event: triggered before the model is removed. **The event is preventable**
+- `remove`&mdash;Triggered before the model is removed.

+> **Important**
+> * All three common events&mdash;`edit`, `save`, and `remove`&mdash;are preventable.
-> Note that **widget can use only one editor form**.
-It will use the same editor template for the `create` and `update` actions.
+> * The widget can use only one editor form.
+It applies the same editor template for the `create` and `update` actions.

-## Set up editing

-The following steps should be preformed to enable editing in the widget:
+### Setup

+To enable the editing functionality of the widget, perform the following steps:

-- Configure the datasource's CRUD actions
+1. Configure the CRUD (Create, Read, Update, Destroy) data operation actions of the DataSource.
-- Define the model fields using [schema.model](/api/javascript/data/datasource#configuration-schema.model) option
+2. Define the model fields by using the [`schema.model`](/api/javascript/data/datasource#configuration-schema.model) option.
-- Enable `editable` option
+3. Enable the `editable` option.

-[The Grid **editing** help topic has a detailed information about those steps](/controls/data-management/grid/editing).
-They are applicable to other widgets with minor differences.

-## How the widget edits the model instance
+For more information on how to set up the editing functionality in Kendo UI widgets, refer to the [article on editing of the Grid]({% slug editing_kendoui_grid_widget %}).
+They are largely applicable, but with minor differences, to the other Kendo UI widgets which support the editing functionality.

+## Basic Concepts

+### How Widgets Edit Model Instances

-The widget builds an editor form dynamically based on the [schema.model](/api/javascript/data/model#methods-Model.define) structure and more specifically the `fields` collection:
+A Kendo UI widget builds an editor form dynamically based on the [`schema.model`](/api/javascript/data/model#methods-Model.define) structure and more specifically the `fields` collection, as demonstrated in the example below.

+###### Example

     schema: {
         model: {